gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 before any containers are deployed to it.
 For example build containers may only run on nodes that are labeled with `role=ci` while running all other production services on other nodes.
 Further separation of build containers can be achieved using node [taints][k8s-taints-and-tolerationn-docs].
-This will dissallow other worloads from scheduling on the same nodes as the build containers without extra configuration.
+This will disallow other workloads from scheduling on the same nodes as the build containers without extra configuration.